Morwenn/poplar-heap/README.md

 structures: their post-order heap requires the storage of two additional integers to represent the state of the heap, while the algorithms I present here only need to know the size of the array used to store the poplar heap.
-On the other hand, they provide formal proofs to demonstrate the complexities of the different operations of a post-order heap while I was unable to come up with such formal proofs for the poplar heap (formal proofs are unfortunately not my domain).*
+On the other hand, they provide formal proofs to demonstrate the complexities of the different operations of a post-order heap while I was unable to come up with such formal proofs for the poplar heap (such proofs are unfortunately not where I shine).*

 # The heap algorithms